TalonGrayson/hero-ogler/README.md

 ### Additional
 You can create a shortcut to HeroOgler.bat and put it somewhere convenient, but please don't change the file structure within the HeroOgler folder, as that will break things.

+When you launch the game with HeroOgler, it enables OGLE, and when the client closes, it disables OGLE.
+If you ever find your game is crashing unexpectedly, check `[your Homecoming folder]\bin\win64\live` for a file called `OpenGL32.dll`.
+If it exists, you can rename it `OpenGL32.dll.off`, or run `HeroOgler\lib\bats\disable_ogle.bat`

 ### Many thanks to the following: